Tobacco's Coups

 Right before CBS aired its show, ABC shocked its employers, its lawyers, and onlookers by settling its lawsuit with Phillip Morris.
 The surprise settlement was motivated by ABC's pending business deal with Walt Disney Company.
 Disney wanted the liability of the lawsuit off the table.
 Phillip Morris had also threatened to pull advertising worth $100 million dollars a year.

-Many in and outside the media agreed that the Phillip Morris lawsuit was about intimidation and that it effectively dampened investigative journalism.
 As part of the settlement, ABC apologized to R.J.
 Reynolds and Phillip Morris and paid 15 million dollars in legal fees.
 Phillip Morris took out full page ads in national publications to advertise the network's apology.
-Shortly after ABC's settlement with Phillip Morris, CBS canceled the 60 Minutes show featuring the interview with Wigand.
-CBS revealed that they were in the midst of finalizing a $5.4 billion dollar merger with Westinghouse Electric Corporation.

 The CEO's sworn denials of their knowledge of tobacco's dangers were wearing thin and did not endear them to legislators.
 When James Johnston, CEO of R.J.
-Reynolds, compared cigarettes to ordinary sweets like Twinkies, Waxman tersely pointed out the stark difference between the two, "death".
-Waxman was not swayed then and of course today cigarette company denials elicit aghast indignation across the world, especially in the US and EU.
+Reynolds, compared cigarettes to ordinary sweets like Twinkies, Waxman tersely pointed out the stark difference between the two:"Death".
+Waxman was not swayed then, and of course today, cigarette company denials elicit aghast indignation across the world, especially in the US and EU.
 We're wise to deceptive marketing, legislative finagling, and payments to scientists in mid-life/career crises made pliable about science with money.
 Cigarette companies lie, obviously.

 Tobacco Industry Solutions for Today's Business Executives: A Case Study

-Tobacco's marketing strategies are highly successful, as Harvard Business Review highlighted in their February 2008 issue.
-Michael Sheehan wrote in "Understanding Opposition", about a few handy business techniques: "[s]omewhere between co-option and tug-of-war lies what I call a deflection strategy."
+Tobacco's marketing strategies are highly successful, as Harvard Business Review (HBR) highlighted in their February 2008 issue, where Michael Sheehan tutored HBR reading executives on "Understanding Opposition".

-The tobacco industry used "deflection strategy", Sheehan wrote, to deal with pressures to reduce second hand smoke in the 1980's.
-The industry reframed the issue as a "sick-building" problem, caused by energy efficient buildings.
-Cigarette companies blaming the buildings for trapping indoor pollutants from things like office machines and carpets.
-Instead of banning smoking, Sheehan says the tobacco industry reframed or "deflected" the issue: "The solution was to engineer efficient ways of bringing more fresh air into facilities", he wrote, and although the "strategy wasn't ultimately successful", it successfully "stymied [smoking] bans for several years."
+Cigarette companies blamed the energy efficient buildings for trapping indoor pollutants in furniture, office machines and carpets.
+This was the solution wasn't banning smoking, Sheehan said, describing how the tobacco industry reframed or "deflected" the issue.
+"The solution was to engineer efficient ways of bringing more fresh air into facilities", and although the "strategy wasn't ultimately successful", he wrote, it successfully "stymied [smoking] bans for several years."

 "It's clear that we have an incredible ability to rationalize our dishonesty and that justifying it becomes substantially easier when cheating is one step removed from cash.
 Nonmonetary exchanges allow people greater psychological latitude to cheat -- leading to crimes that go well beyond pilfered pens to backdated stock options, falsified financial reports, and crony deals."

 The Harvard Business Review editors ironically and neatly compartmentalize tobacco industry's "deflection" on page 24, from "cheating", on page 21.
 Your average businessman should now be able to successfully walk this line.
-It's fine to "stymie a ban on smoking"; but one should never, ever, "backdate stock options".
+It's fine to stymie a ban on smoking; but one should never, ever, backdate stock options.

 Worldwide Opportunities

 The tobacco story spans a hundred years and is a complex mix of sociology, science, business and politics.
-While the number of smokers in the United States began to decrease in the 60's, there are still large numbers of addicts especially among poorer populations and those in inner cities who are especially susceptible to tobacco's marketing.
-The companies long ago saw the writing on the wall in the US with the rash of lawsuits and public health activism and adapted to the business challenge by expanding their global strategy.
+While the number of smokers in the United States began to decrease in the 60's, there are still large numbers of addicts, especially among poorer populations and those in inner cities who are especially susceptible to tobacco's marketing.
+The companies long ago saw the writing on the wall in the US with the rash of lawsuits and public health activism, and adapted to the business challenge by expanding their global strategy.

-Companies today market aggressively in foreign countries, skillfully navigating each country's laws, and seducing young smokers using the same tools they perfected during the 20th century in the US.
+Companies today market aggressively in foreign countries, skillfully navigating each country's laws and seducing young smokers using the same tools they perfected during the 20th century in the US.
 Advertisements spin notions of individuality, prosperity, freedom and cool factor.
 The messages appeal to the poorest populations who are naive to the addiction and health consequences.
-Tobacco thrives through wily marketing, a favorable trade atmosphere and the dueling motives of public health and profit.
-At every stage, cigarette makers seem to master all the tricks.
-Yesterday, the organization Corporate Accountability accused Phillip Morris, British American Tobacco and Japan Tobacco of colluding with smugglers to gain entry into markets.

-In moment of enthusiasm once in 1996, former Senator Jesse Helms (R-NC) said to a reporter, "I was with some Vietnamese recently, and some of them were smoking two cigarettes at the same time.
+In moment of enthusiasm in 1996, former Senator Jesse Helms (R-NC) said to a reporter: "I was with some Vietnamese recently, and some of them were smoking two cigarettes at the same time.
 That's the kind of customers we need!"
 Then perhaps realizing how that sounded, he added: "Well, not exactly".
 A Vietnamese official queried by the same reporter said, "We'll smoke for 10 more years, until we are a more developed country."
 Then, perhaps not realizing the power of addiction he added, "Then we'll quit, just like you."
 (NYT April 12, 1996) More realistically, one doctor commented a decade ago about China's growing tobacco addiction: "If the Chinese smoke like Americans, then they will die like Americans"

 ---------------------------------------------------------------